 The analysis is focused on reported moves (defined as the date when that move is reported to financial institutions and shows up in the dataset), which we expect to lag behind actual moves.
 More information about methodology is included in the report.

-Editor’s Note: The California Policy Lab pairs experts from the University of California with state and local governments to generate scientific evidence to address California’s most urgent problems, including homelessness, poverty, crime, and education inequality.
+*Editor’s Note: Since this analysis was published in March 2021, the authors discovered an error in the report.
+They have released a detailed errata, noting that the original report “substantially underestimated domestic entrances to California in 2020 and 2021.”
+An updated and corrected report is expected to be released this year.
+The California Policy Lab pairs experts from the University of California with state and local governments to generate scientific evidence to address California’s most urgent problems, including homelessness, poverty, crime, and education inequality.